davidrhoden/davidrhoden-basic-netlify/pages/stories.md

 Took my last Greyhound bus--theere was one open seat and the guy sitting next to it told me he'd kill me if I sat there.

-Returned a very overdue VHS tape only to have the video store close the next day.
+Returned a very overdue VHS tape (_Beyond The Valley Of The Dolls_) only to have the video store close the next day.

-Ate at Benji's (and Purgie's) a lot.
+Ate at Benji's (a.k.a Benji's and Purgie's) a lot.

 "Look how he look when I ax him do he have sex!"